mertgulerx/autonomous-exploration-demo-benchmark/README.md

 Repository includes automatic [Docker script](docker.sh) for convenience.
 Could be installed on any system in sandbox.
 Recommended.
 For manual setups please make sure to install all of the dependencies.

+> [!WARNING]
+> If SLAM and odometry fails in a exploration run, use End - Map Reset - Return Start functions to reset exploration.

 ### Docker Quick Start

 Package runtime entrypoint remains `./launch.sh`. **(Defaults to `Bookstore` world)**